-School Contact Information Destination Durham Continuing Education (905) 436-4539 dceinfo@ddsb.ca dce.ca A W
+School Contact Information Destination Durham Continuing Education (905) 436-3211 dceinfo@ddsb.ca dce.ca A W ٨٠٨٢ pronticoshin C - Collego T - Training Programs II.
+University W .
+Workplace

 A • Apprenticeship C • College T • Training Programs U • University W • Workplace

 This pathway prepares students for work and/or apprenticeship in the construction trades and employment in the maintenance of apartments, retirement centres and long term care facilities.
 Students are in a classroom setting with a practical hands-on style of teaching and learning.
 Students are involved in projects that introduce basic skills in rough carpentry, electrical, plumbing, drywall, and finish carpentry.
 This pathway involves strong connections to the workplace and other community agencies.
 Students will complete industry recognized certifications.